atrivialhero/atrivialhero.github.io/love.md

 <iframe width="315" height="177" src="https://www.youtube.com/embed/4MxPo5CpnX4" frameborder="0" allowfullscreen></iframe>

 ***Matthew Shone***
-This stand-up comedian from Las Vegas, Nevada uses a self-aware brand of comedy that is uundeniably endearing.
+This stand-up comedian from Las Vegas, Nevada uses a self-aware brand of comedy that is undeniably endearing.
 Follow him on <a href="https://twitter.com/MatthewShone" target="_blank">Twitter</a>.

 ***Joey Hines***
 Las Vegas-based singer/songwriter creates a blend of folk songs that range from silly to raw and brutally honest.
 Listen to him on <a href="http://joeyhines.bandcamp.com" target="_blank">Bandcamp</a>